Wine food tasting culinary tradition

 Wine food tasting culinary tradition in the Veneto region mean a symphony for the palate!
 Most of all, the differences of the environment and the territory of this region are big.
 As a result, we have a diversified food tradition thanks to a long list of all kind of products.
 In fact, we know that the Veneto region is an important wine and food center.
 And this thanks to its sea, the lagoons and the plains.
 Like also the lakes, the hills and the mountains.
 In conclusion, a place where the products represent perfectly the area where we use them.
 An obvious solution, which justifies this remarkable diversity in a minimum distance.

-The primary products
+The primary products of wine food tasting

 Hence as follow we will understand the richness of the food traditions of this region.
 Because we will discover the primary products recognized as excellences.
 Below, the Veneto Region list of 36 PDO and PGI products with the addition of the Slow Food Presidia.
 Furthermore, it will follow a list of DOCG, DOC and IGT wines that are 52.